OpenDroneMap/WebODM/README.md

 # WebODM

-A web interface for [OpenDroneMap](https://github.com/OpenDroneMap/OpenDroneMap).
+A web interface, API and Mission Planner for [OpenDroneMap](https://github.com/OpenDroneMap/OpenDroneMap).
+The project aims to be a full open source solution for drone image processing.

 ![Alt text](/screenshots/ui-mockup.png?raw=true "WebODM")

 This is currently a work in progress!
 See the Roadmap below.

+If you know Python, web technologies (JS, HTML, CSS, etc.) or both, consider helping us!
+People of all skill levels are welcome.

 ## Getting Started